CATHEY: The Oklahoma Senate Seat of Interest: District 25 and now District 7

 Presley Lester of McAlester served as a Democrat in the State Senator for District 25 from 1931-1934 before becoming the McAlester Postmaster.

-John C. Monk, son of former Senator Carl Monk, served as Democrat Senator for District 25 from 1939-1942.
+John C. Monk, son of former Senator Carl Monk severed as Democrat Senator for District 25 from 1939-1942

 M.O.
 Counts, Democrat became the only District 25 State Senator to win re-election to a second term since District 25’s first Senator Redwine.
 Counts served eight years from 1943-1950.

-The first 50 years of the District 25 State Senate office was somewhat uneventful in public service — but the next 50 years was going to get interesting.
+The first fifty years of the District 25 State Senate office was somewhat uneventful and non -newsworthy basically service to the constituents of the district by well meaning public servants but the next fifty years was going to get interesting.

 A 27-year-old state representative named Gene Stipe challenged Nix for his Senate seat in 1954.
 Nix gave him a sound thrashing.
 When Nix was elected to the Court of Criminal Appeals in 1956, Stipe won a special election.